-Based on a candidate's background, specific responsibilities may include (i) collaborating on the pursuit of internal and external funding, (ii) researching and implementing high impact practices for student retention, engagement, and success, as well as tracking and assessing all student programs, (iii) working with stakeholders in Undergraduate Education, counseling and career services to improve the engineering student experience, (iv) collaborating on student tutoring programs, (v) overseeing and connecting students with academic and professional opportunities including internships, research experiences for undergraduates, and study abroad, (vi) serving as a representative on committees to facilitate student advising and interventions for underserved students in need, (vii) managing summer programming, engagements with K-12 schools, engineering societies, and civic partners, and (viii) collaborating on ODE efforts to close outcomes gaps among student populations and to substantially increase the percentage of SEAS underrepresented students studying abroad.
+Based on a candidate's background, specific responsibilities may include (i) collaborating on the pursuit of internal and external funding, (ii) researching and implementing high impact practices for student retention, engagement, and success, as well as tracking and assessing all student programs, (iii) working with stakeholders in Undergraduate Education, counseling and career services to improve the engineering student experience, (iv) collaborating on student tutoring programs, (v) overseeing and connecting students with academic and professional opportunities including internships, research experiences for undergraduates, and study abroad, (vi) serving as a representative on committees to facilitate student advising and interventions for underserved students in need, (vii) managing summer programming, engagements with K-12 schools, engineering societies, and civic partners, and (viii) collaborating on efforts to close outcomes gaps among student populations and to substantially increase the percentage of SEAS underrepresented students studying abroad.

 Master's degree required with a preference for degrees in student affairs, higher education, or counseling.
 1-3 years of relevant experience required.
 Some evening and weekend work required.